Dubai Visitor Visa Cost 2026: AED, INR, USD & GBP Fees

 Can You Work on a Dubai Tourist Visa?

 No. A tourist or visitor visa does not permit any form of employment, freelancing, or income-generating activity in the UAE.
 Working on a tourist visa is a violation of UAE immigration law and can result in deportation and a re-entry ban.
-If you are exploring job opportunities in Dubai, you can attend interviews and meetings on a tourist visa, but you cannot begin work or receive payment until you have converted to a UAE work visa or employment visa.
+You can attend interviews and meetings on a tourist visa, but you cannot begin work or receive payment until you have converted to a UAE work visa or employment visa.

 How to Apply for a Dubai Visitor Visa

-Applying for a Dubai visitor visa through Dubai Visitor Visa is simple if you have your documents ready.
+Applying through Dubai Visitor Visa is straightforward if you have your documents ready:

 1. Check whether you need a Dubai visa based on your nationality and travel eligibility.

-2. Choose the right visa type according to your travel duration — 30-day, 60-day, transit, or multiple-entry visa.
+2. Choose the right visa type according to your travel duration — 30-day, 60-day, transit, or multiple-entry.

-5. Upload your documents and make the payment securely using available online payment methods.
+5. Upload your documents and make the payment securely.

 6. Your application will be processed, and the approved Dubai e-visa will be sent to your email.